ziyilin/graal/docs/reference-manual/languages/ruby/operations.md

 ### TruffleRuby configurations

 There are two main configurations of TruffleRuby - *Native Image* and *JVM*.
-It's important to understand the different configurations of TruffleRuby, as each has different capabilities and performance characteristics.
+It is important to understand the different configurations of TruffleRuby, as each has different capabilities and performance characteristics.
 You should pick the execution mode that is appropriate for your application.